Meta Ads vs Google Demand Gen for Ecommerce: Which Channel Drives Better ROI?

 As a Google Ads company working with eCommerce brands, we’ve seen teams pause campaigns, reallocate budgets, or misinterpret results simply because these attribution differences weren’t clear.
 Platform Comparable metrics solve much of this issue, but it’s still important to understand where each channel works best.

-What is Demand Gen Marketing
+What is the Demand Gen campaign type in Google Ads?

 What Are Meta Ads (Facebook & Instagram Ads)?